unm-historiography/metahistory/essays/thematic/eurocentrism.md

 ### Bibliography

-Araújo, Marta, and Silvia Maeso. _Eurocentrism, Racism and Knowledge : Debates on History and Power in Europe and the Americas and the Americas_.
+Araújo, Marta, and Silvia Maeso. _Eurocentrism, Racism and Knowledge : Debates on History and Power in Europe and the Americas_.
 Basingstoke : Palgrave Macmillan, 2014.

 Bonfil Batalla, Guillermo, and Philip Adams Dennis. _México Profundo : Reclaiming a Civilization_.
 Translations from Latin America Series.
 Austin : University of Texas Press, 1996.